-Reconfigured Eisenhower-Tamarisk 115 kV Line
+Reconfigured Eisenhower-Tamarisk 115 kV Subtransmission Line Configuration

-The Proposed Project would result in the Eisenhower-Tamarisk 115 kV subtransmission line through the reconfiguration of the existing Tamarisk-Thornhill 115 kV subtransmission line inside Eisenhower Substation.
+The Proposed Project would create the Eisenhower-Tamarisk 115 kV subtransmission line by reconfiguring the existing Tamarisk-Thornhill 115 kV subtransmission line inside Eisenhower Substation.
 This new line would remain open at Tamarisk Substation and be available as a 115 kV system parallel point between the Devers and Mirage subtransmission systems.
+(See Figure 1.6: Proposed Devers and Mirage 115 kV Subtransmission Systems [2010])

 All work would be done inside the Eisenhower Substation.

-Reconfigured Devers-Eisenhower-Thornhill 115 kV Line
+Reconfigured Devers-Eisenhower-Thornhill 115 kV Subtransmission Line

-The Proposed Project would create the Devers-Eisenhower-Thornhill 115 kV subtransmission line through the reconfiguration of the existing Tamarisk-Thornhill 115 kV subtransmission line and connecting it to the existing Devers-Eisenhower 115 kV subtransmission line inside Eisenhower Substation.
+The Proposed Project would create the Devers-Eisenhower-Thornhill 115 kV subtransmission line by reconfiguring the existing Tamarisk-Thornhill 115 kV subtransmission line and connecting it to the existing Devers-Eisenhower 115 kV subtransmission line inside Eisenhower Substation (See Figure 1.6: Proposed Devers and Mirage 115 kV Subtransmission Systems [2010]).

-The remaining Tamarisk-Thornhill 115 kV subtransmission line segment between Thornhill and Eisenhower substations would be connected at the 115 kV switchrack using two new TSPs inside the substation, to the existing Devers-Eisenhower 115 kV subtransmission line position.
+The remaining Tamarisk-Thornhill 115 kV subtransmission line segment between Thornhill and Eisenhower substations would be connected at the 115 kV switchrack, and using two new TSPs inside the substation, to the existing Devers-Eisenhower 115 kV subtransmission line position inside Eisenhower Substation.

 All work would be done inside the Eisenhower Substation.